scrapy/scrapy/docs/topics/spiders.rst

        specified in this list (or their subdomains) won't be followed if :class:`~scrapy.spidermiddlewares.offsite.OffsiteMiddleware` is enabled.

+       .. note:: This needs to be list of domains, not URLs(for example, use 'www.example.com' instead of 'http://www.example.com').

    .. attribute:: start_urls

        A list of URLs where the spider will begin to crawl from, when no